Best of Central Asia Tour – Spring

 Old Nisa Ruins in Turkmenistan

-After breakfast, we drive to Old Nisa fortress (UNESCO World Heritage site) – the earliest of Parthian Empire capitals.
+After breakfast, we visit the National Museum of History for a nice introduction to the country.
+We then drive to Old Nisa fortress (UNESCO World Heritage site) – the earliest of Parthian Empire capitals.
 Located in an atmospheric area on an irregular pentagon hill, at the foot of the Kopet-Dag Mountains, Old Nisa is a beautiful landmark.
 14 hectares in size, the fort accommodates two semi-excavated complexes of the Parthian period (III c.
 BC – III c.
 AD) structures, designated as a royal residence and temple complex.
-Then drive back to Ashgabat, stopping en route at National Memorial Complex “Halk Hakydasy” with WWII and Earthquake memorials.
+Then drive back to Ashgabat, stopping en route at the National Memorial Complex “Halk Hakydasy” with WWII and Earthquake memorials.
 Spend some time at the Memorial Complex.
 Lunch at a local restaurant.
+In the afternoon we will also visit the Hippodrome to see the famous Akhal Teke horses.

 Accommodation: Hotel Diwan 5*